jvlppm/android-text/README.md

     android:text="@{viewModel.concatenatedText}" />
 ```

-You can also create the SpannableString and apply it manually.
+You can also create the SpannableString / String and apply it manually.

 ```kotlin
 import com.jvlppm.text.extensions